lcsamaro/nstore/README.md

 # nstore

-Facts store & sync.
-Meant to be used in conjunction with DataScript, or similar.
+Facts store, loosely based on [Datomic](https://www.datomic.com/).
+Meant to be used in conjunction with [DataScript](https://github.com/tonsky/datascript).

+This implements active facts retrieval for a given transaction id and publishing of new facts added to the store.
+Syncing of new facts is handled automatically.
+The idea is to use DataScript as the application state.

 ![Alt Text](https://github.com/lcsamaro/nstore/raw/master/sample/sample.gif)

-## building
+## building the server
 * install libsodium
 * cd src
 * make

-## sample
+## running the sample
 * install openresty
 * cd sample
 * npm install